dstroma/datetimex-quickie/README.md

 - perl v5.36 or greater

     This module uses Perl's new native subroutine signatures.
-While it's a trivial module that could have easily been written for a (much) older version, I believe it is in the community's interest to encourage people to upgrade.
+While this module is a simple one that could have easily been written for a (much) older version, of perl, I believe it is in the community's interest to encourage upgrading.

 - Regexp::Common
 - DateTime